keboola/connection-docs/components/extractors/database/postgresql/index.md

 Debezium uses PostgreSQL's logical decoding, which uses replication slots.
 Replication slots are guaranteed to retain all WAL segments required for Debezium even during Debezium outages.
-For this reason, it is important to closely monitor replication slots to avoid too much disk consumption and other conditions that can happen such as catalog bloat if a replication slot stays unused for too long.
+For this reason, it is important to closely monitor replication slots to avoid excessive disk consumption and other conditions that can happen, such as catalog bloat if a replication slot stays unused for too long.
 For more information, see
 the [PostgreSQL streaming replication documentation](https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION-SLOTS).